Prior to writing my first book, I had never written a book before, never promoted a book before and I knew no one who did any of those things.

 I spent about $25,000 on three different publicists.
 Only one publicist provided any real value.
 Even so, I got very little media publicity and sold very few books.

 Good publicists are expensive but they are worth it.
 The best have powerful media contacts.
 Before you sign up with a publicist, ask the prospective publicist for contact information on three or more of their author-clients.
 Then call the authors to find out if the publicist was worth the money.
 How many books did the publicist help them sell?
+What major media outlets did the publicist get them?

 For those first three and a half years, I spent nearly $70,000, thousands of hours and all I had to show for it were 706 books sold.